 Well-organized content, web pages, and articles can teach readers.
 They can learn how to prevent and stop bad habits.
-These terms are crucial in software security and public health.
+These terms are key in software security and public health.
 It’s also helpful for people to control events and results.

 Prevent Vs Stop: Unpacking The Terms